cgrusden/cgrusden.github.io/quotes.md

 "All men's miseries derive from not being able to sit in a quiet room alone." _-Blaise Pascal_

 “Muddy water is best cleared by leaving it alone.” _-Alan Watts_

+ “A pint of sweat will save a gallon of blood.” _-General Patton_

+“Moral courage is the most valuable and usually the most absent characteristic in men.” _-General Patton_

+“A good plan, violently executed now, is better than a perfect plan next week.” _-General Patton_

+“Lead me, follow me, or get out of my way. “ _-General Patton_

+“Do everything you ask of those you command.”  _-General Patton_

+“Say what you mean and mean what you say.”  _-General Patton_

+“Never tell people how to do things.
+Tell them what to do and they will surprise you with their ingenuity.”  _-General Patton_

+“Moral courage is the most valuable and usually the most absent characteristic in men.” _-General Patton_